Attract Wellness Clients with Social Media Marketing!

 Here are 8 ways to manage the content on your Facebook business page to maximize your social media engagement.

 1.Schedule Your Posts.
 This time saver will also help you be more consistent.
 Facebook has a handy little tool – right there where you post updates.
 Before clicking on the “post” button, find the “Publish” tab in the lower right corner below your post, then click on “Schedule” in the drop-down menu.

 This allows you to pre-schedule the day, hour and minute when you want your message or image to post on Facebook.
 Then – ta-da♫ – it magically pops up on your page at the scheduled time!
 I used to enter my posts individually every couple hours all day.
 Then I wised up and hired a teen tech intern to pre-schedule them for me!
-I pay her about $10 per week for a few minutes per day to keep my page updated for readers, my content fresh for search engines and my bonds forged with Facebook Friends and Fans!
+I pay her about $10 per week to keep my page updated for readers, my content fresh for search engines and my bonds forged with Facebook Friends and Fans!

 2. Assess Your Content.
 If your content doesn’t get many likes, shares or comments, consider re-writing it.
 Re-assess how you are trying to connect with your Facebook fans.
 What kind of content are you sharing and, more importantly, how are you sharing it?
 Social media expert Gary Vaynerchuck offers some effective questions to ask yourself when creating Facebook content:

 Is the text too long?
 Is it thought-provoking, entertaining, or surprising?
 Is the photo relevant to the post?
 Is your logo visible?
 Have you chosen the right format for the post?
 Is this content interesting to anyone else?
 Is it authentic?
 Are you asking too much of the reader?